Greek diaspora: Greek nationality

 Anyone who is ethnically Greek and born outside Greece may become a Greek citizen through naturalization if they can prove that a parent or grandparent was a Greek national.
 The Greek ancestor's birth and marriage certificates and the applicant's birth certificate are required, along with birth certificates for all intervening generations between the applicant and the person with Greek citizenship.

 Greek citizenship is acquired by birth by all persons born in Greece who do not acquire a foreign citizenship and all persons born to at least one parent who is a registered Greek citizen.
 People born out of wedlock to a father who is a Greek citizen and a mother who is a non-Greek automatically gain Greek citizenship if the father recognizes them as his child before they turn 18.

 Present day

-Centers of the Greek diaspora are New York City, Boston, Chicago, Los Angeles, Munich, Berlin, London, Melbourne, Sydney, Montreal, Toronto, and Johannesburg.
+Centers of the Greek diaspora include New York City, Boston, Chicago, Los Angeles, Munich, London, Melbourne, Sydney, Adelaide, Montreal, Toronto, and Johannesburg.

 The SAE – World Council of Hellenes Abroad has compiled several studies on the Greek diaspora.
 The total number of Greeks living outside Greece and Cyprus is uncertain.
 Available census figures indicate about three million Greeks outside Greece and Cyprus, but the SAE estimates about seven million worldwide.
 The Greek diaspora defends Greek interests, particularly in the US.
 Assimilation and loss of the Greek language influence the definition of the Greek diaspora.
 To learn more about how factors such as intermarriage and assimilation influence self-identification among young Greeks in the diaspora, and to help clarify the estimates of Greeks in the diaspora, the Next Generation Initiative began an academically supervised research study in 2008.